chainguard-dev/edu/content/chainguard/chainguard-enforce/chainguard-enforce-kubernetes/connecting-to-private-registries.md

       - name: regcreds
 ```

 In this example, add the name of your private registry directory in `glob` and include the name of the private registry in `oci`.
 Note that the value you pass to the `oci` key cannot be a glob pattern and must be a valid repository name.
-Also, be aware that you will have set up `regcreds` in the previous `kubectl create secret` command.
+Also, be aware that you will have set up `regcreds` in the previous `kubectl create secret` command; be sure to change this value if you gave your secret a different name.

 ### Scoping image pull secret credentials to a registry namespace